Freshmen Green Kits

 The Green Fund was started in 2012 by the Environmental Stewardship Council.
 It serves to provide funds to improve and encourage sustainability on campus.
 Each year the college allocates $10,000 for the green fund that can be used towards anything promoting sustainability.

-Students interested in applying for the green fund need only complete the application and submit it to Jessa Gagne, Operations Office, by email at firstname.lastname@example.org.
-For proposals seeking funding for $150 or more, the deadline for the fall semester is November 1, 2012.
-For the spring semester, the deadline is February 1st.
-For proposals seeking funding for $150 or less, there is no deadline.
+Students interested in applying for the green fund need only complete the application and submit it to Jessa Gagne, Energy Manager, by email at firstname.lastname@example.org.
 The application will be reviewed by a sub-committee of the Environmental Sustainability Council.
-You will be notified before December 1st for fall applications and before March 1st for spring applications.

 For a set of complete rules see here.